yaseen1998/reading-notes/read-201/read1.md

 # HTML
 ### Introduction
-Understanding HTML and CSS can help anyone who works with the web; designers can create more attractive and usable sites 5..I have also added practical information on topics I am commonly asked about, such as how to prepare images, audio and video for the web, how to approach the design and build of a new site, how to improve your rankings in search engines (SEO), and how to use Google Analytics to learn about visitors to your site.
+Understanding HTML and CSS can help anyone who works with the web; designers can create more attractive and usable sites .you have also added practical information on topics ypu are commonly asked about, such as how to prepare images, audio and video for the web, how to approach the design and build of a new site, how to improve your rankings in search engines (SEO), and how to use Google Analytics to learn about visitors to your site.

-how to access to the Web ?
+#### how to access to the Web ?
-web browser like chrome,Firefox and Internet Explorer web service : computer which hosts the website
+* web browser like chrome,Firefox and Internet Explorer
+* web service : computer which hosts the website
-Devices : like computer , laptop and smartphone
+* Devices : like computer , laptop and smartphone
-Screen readers: are programs that read out the contents of a computer screen to a user.
+* Screen readers: are programs that read out the contents of a computer screen to a user.

-How the Web Works ??
+#### How the Web Works ??
 <img src ='https://res.cloudinary.com/academind-gmbh/image/upload/f_auto,q_auto/c_limit,dpr_3.0,g_center,w_400/v1/academind.com/content/tutorials/how-the-web-works/how-the-web-works-big-picture'/>

 When you visit a website, the web server hosting that site could be anywhere in the world.
 In order for you to find the location of